-The existing storage available in Oakville Zone 3 is sufficient for long term build-out of the FSS Study Area, and all other lands serviced by Zone 3.
+The existing storage available in Oakville Zone 3 is sufficient for long term build-out of the FSS Study Area, as well as, all other lands serviced by Zone 3.

 8.3.4 Distribution

 Development in Oakville is currently serviced via a series of trunk watermains that connect sources of supply, pumping, and storage to a local distribution network.